 The term ‘Special Educational Needs’ (SEN) encompasses those children who find academic work more challenging, as well as children who might be identified as ‘Gifted or Talented’ in certain areas of the curriculum.
 There are, of course, individuals who need support in some academic areas but are gifted and talented in others.

-SEN at Kew House School
+SEN at Kew House School is Learning Support (LS)

 How are individuals identified?

 As a department, we work by observing children first, then deciding what interventions they might need; we never assume.
 We will study educational psychology reports if a pupil arrives with one, or recommend one is done if needed.
-Class sizes are a maximum of 22 and often the classes for the learners who need additional support are of 8-10.
+Class sizes are typically a maximum of 22 and often the classes for the learners who need additional support are of 8-10.

 What do I need to do before I apply?

 Before you apply to Kew House School, it is recommended that you attend an open day and experience a tour of the school.
 It is not necessary to meet with the SENCo at this point.
 At the point of registration, please ensure that you attach all supporting documentation such as recent educational psychologist’s reports or EHCPs with your application.
 Only once your child has a place at Kew House will it be possible to meet with the SEN team.
 As part of the registration process, the school will make an assessment of needs and available support.
 The SENCo may advise that the school is not the appropriate setting for a potential pupil and this may be based on both the support for the child and the existing needs of the current school pupil community.
 In such cases, the Headmaster will communicate, as timely as possible, directly to the parent(s).